 Excellent writing skills and grammar is not as easy as it sounds.
 Even some leading publications and publishing firms are not free from making mistakes as can be seen from this article.

 I too cringe whenever my readers notify me of errors in my content or when I review some of my past posts and see grammatical mistakes that I missed.
 That’s why it’s always helpful to have an additional pair of eyes to go through your content before you publish.

-When you employ good writing skills in creating your content, and it is free from grammatical errors it helps to make your content more trustworthy to your audience.
+When you employ excellent writing skills in creating your content, and it is free from grammatical errors, it helps to make your content more trustworthy to your audience.